 You want to clean and organize your garage this year, but you know standard bins and labels won’t do.
 There are plenty of ways you can go about organizing your garage: overhead storage, drawers, shelves, cabinets, and rolling boxes.
-But no matter what you go with the overall goal needs to make your space neater to walk through and make you more efficient.
+But no matter what you go with, the overall goal needs to make your space neater to walk through and make you more efficient.

-You need to know where everything is, everything needs to have a place, and it needs to look neat so that you can work, or at least park your car.
+You need to know where everything is, everything needs to have a place, and it needs to look neat so that you can work or at least park your car.
 We will talk about a few ideas, systems, and storage devices that you can use to get your garage to its maximum potential.

 What Do You Need?

 This one is self-explanatory but is crucial for the next steps.
 Take a second and look at your garage, the stuff you have, and what you want to do in that space.
-Once done you can go into a purge of things you don’t need by separating them into a trash pile or to a keep pile.
+Once done, you can go into a purge of things you don’t need by separating them into a trash pile or a keep pile.

-Now that you know what you want to keep you can then use that information to decide what you want or need in your garage.
+Now that you know what you want to keep, you can then use that information to decide what you want or need in your garage.
 Is there an assortment of tools laying around?
 Maybe you need a toolbox.
 Screws, nails, and other fasteners everywhere?
 Perhaps a little organizer to sort them would be required.
 Lots of wood used in your shop?
 Maybe a bin to hold your scrap wood would help minimize the clutter.
-But if you don’t know where to begin here are a few options for you to browse.
+But if you don’t know where to begin, here are a few options for you to browse.

 Garage Storage Ideas

 A rolling toolbox is for the person who has a lot of tools and works in their garage a lot.
 Having the mobility of a rolling toolbox means you can rearrange your space to fit the job.
-Not to mention that with the portability you can have your tools right next to you.
+Not to mention that with portability, you can have your tools right next to you.
 Perfect for an item you can’t move, but you still need to swap between different tools.

 For the handy person in the house, you might only have a few tools, but you need to keep them organized and localized in one place.
-Having a toolbox will do that while allowing you to store other accessories in the box as well.
+Having a tool box will do that while allowing you to store other accessories in the box as well.
 Get a compartment to store nails, screws, and other fasteners, as well as separate your tools.
 A toolbox is crucial as well if you have children in your home.
 Keeping them locked away and out of reach will decrease the chance of them getting their hands on the sharp objects.

-Now for the trades professional, the weekend warrior, or the DIYer, there are also versions for you where you can store your tools into hard cases and can take them on the road with you if you had the need.
+Now for the trades professional, the weekend warrior, or the DIYer, there are also versions for you where you can store your tools into hard cases and can take them on the road with you if you have the need.
 With the Milwaukee PACKOUT system, you can easily stack boxes on top of each other for easy storage and quick transportation.
-You also have DeWalt TSTACK and Tough system for modular organization and storage.
+You also have DEWALT TSTAK and ToughSystem 2.0 for modular organization and storage.

 Use bins for miscellaneous items that don’t need to be sorted out or for garbage.
-That way you keep your shop clean and tidy.
+That way, you keep your shop clean and tidy.

 Now, there are plenty of other storage devices I could have gone over, but I do not want this blog post to be too long.
 When it comes to your garage, only you know what you’re going to need.
-Garage storage can help make you optimize your space that way you can work faster, find what you’re looking for, and make it easy to clean afterward.
+Garage storage can help optimize your space so you can work faster, find what you’re looking for, and make it easy to clean afterward.
 Using toolboxes will stop the clutter of tools, workstations with drawers make switching from tool to tool easier, and a cabinet or two will keep all the items you rarely use out of your way until you need them.